Stove Top Boeuf Bourguignon

 Popularized in the US by the legendary Julia Child, the Boeuf Bourguignon should be a staple on any home-cooks repertoire.
 And while Julia Child’s recipe is pretty extensive and labor intense, Honest Cooking’s version is incredibly easy to make, difficult to mess up, cheap – and it always impresses.

 One of the things that intimidates a lot of folks when it comes to making Boeuf Bourguignon is that the original recipes all call for using a Dutch oven.
-Our version does not – instead, it gently simmers away on the stove top for a few hours.
+Our version does not (even if you can use it, of course).
+It just gently simmers away on the stove top for a few hours.
 No special equipment needed here, and the result is just as good.

 BASIC RULES OF BOEUF BOURGUIGNON